UniMath/agda-unimath/src/elementary-number-theory/fundamental-theorem-of-arithmetic.lagda.md

 ## Definitions

-### Prime decomposition of a natural number with list
+### Prime decomposition of a natural number with lists

+A list of natural numbers is a prime decomposition of a natural number `n` if :

+- The list is sorted
+- Every element of the list is prime.
+- The product of the element of the list is equal to `n`

 ```agda
 is-prime-list-ℕ :